 Unlike Google, Bing is surprisingly open about its ranking factors.
 It's also unusually pro-SEO, and would never say something like "any links intended to manipulate a site's ranking in search results may be considered part of a link scheme and a violation of our guidelines."

-Along with a swathe of other SEO Tips over on their guidelines page, they explaining;
+Along with a swathe of SEO tips on their guidelines page for optimizing your website, they are explaining:

 Yup, that's Bing telling you to build links and optimize your anchors.
-I highly recommend going through Bing's guidelines, you'll get the lowdown on all ranking factors, providing an all-encompassing guide straight from the horse's mouth about how to rank on Bing.
+I highly recommend going through Bing's search engine optimization guidelines, you'll get the lowdown on all ranking factors, providing an all-encompassing guide straight from the horse's mouth about how to rank on Bing.

 Now that we figured Bing is definitely worth your time, let's go through Bing's most important ranking factors and some how-to tips for each one.

-Here are the tools you'll need to optimize your site for Bing and Yahoo.
+This guide to Bing SEO covers tips and tools you'll need to optimize your site for Bing and Yahoo search engines.

 1. Indexation & technical SEO

 As Bing clearly states, "being indexed is the first step to developing traffic from Bing".
-So you want to rank in Bing, well the obvious first step is to make sure all of your site's important pages are indexed in Bing.
+So you want want your site ranks in Bing search results, well the obvious first step is to make sure all of your site's important pages are indexed in Bing.

 - Make sure your pages are indexed.